-The Frank L. Howard Undergraduate Research Fellowship was established to encourage the involvement of undergraduate students in plant pathology research and to encourage students to pursue advanced degrees and careers in plant pathology.
-The fellowship will be awarded for the Summer or an academic school term.
+Developed in honor of Frank L. Howard, this fellowship promotes undergratuate involvement in plant pathology research and encourages students to pursue advanced degrees and careers in plant pathology.
+The fellowship is awarded for a summer term or an academic school term.

 The applicant must be enrolled as a full-time, degree-seeking student.
 Students are not required to be in a plant pathology major, but they should be in a related field or area of biological sciences.